cbefus/Eynnyd/docs/source/guide/tutorials/request_interceptors.rst

             .add_handler("GET", "/hello", hello_world)\
             .build()

-As you can see, we are adding a request interceptor which should run for any request on the path :code:`/hello`.
+As you can see, we are adding a request :ref:`Interceptor` which should run for any request on the path :code:`/hello`.
-This includes routes like :code:`/hello/more/path/parts`.
+This includes :ref:`Route`s like :code:`/hello/more/path/parts`.

-The request interceptors will run before a matching handler is run.
-You can register many request interceptors, even at the same path level.
-This allows you to have small, single purpose interceptors, that are easy to test and maintain.
-Other frameworks only allow you to have a single interceptor for all requests which leads to messy implementations.
+The request :ref:`Interceptor`s will run before a matching :term:`Handler` is run.
+You can register many request :ref:`Interceptor`s, even at the same path level.
+This allows you to have small, single purpose :ref:`Interceptor`s, that are easy to test and maintain.
+Other frameworks only allow you to have a single :ref:`Interceptor` for all requests which leads to messy implementations.

-Request interceptors run in priority of outside in (so interceptors at the base path will run before interceptors at a more specific path) and then first in first out (the order added to the RoutesBuilder).
+Request :ref:`Interceptor`s run in priority of outside in (so :ref:`Interceptor`s at the base path will run before :ref:`Interceptor`s at a more specific path) and then first in first out (the order added to the RoutesBuilder).